domenic/paul.kinlan.me/content/2017-07-06-progressive-progressive-web-apps.markdown

-These two helper functions were only used in the Node side of this project and they were used to let me get data into Node API's that couldn't accept WhatWG Streams and likewise to pass data into WhatWG Stream compatible APIs that didn't understand Node Streams.
+These two helper functions were only used in the Node side of this project and they were used to let me get data into Node API's that couldn't accept WHATWG Streams and likewise to pass data into WHATWG Stream compatible APIs that didn't understand Node Streams.
 I specifically needed this for the `fetch` API in Node.